Gillinghammer/Remindr/README.md

 Remindr
 =======

-Remindr allows you to setup a reminder system that allow you to stay in touch with your friends family and business contacts
+Setup a reminder system that allow you to stay in touch with your friends family and business contacts